June 18, 2023

 MZ: Certainly.
 Let’s break them down into two categories.
 On the R&D side, there are five spaces — Microbiology, Macrobiology, Engineering, Chemistry, and Prototyping.
 Each are designed for specific purposes but work together to move our technology forward, whether it’s a novel microbial label or a new diagnostic instrument.

 Second are the production labs (Figure 1), which functions like a company within a company to preserve the integrity of our customers’ samples.
-They have their own ISO 17025 framework and do not share any equipment or processes with the R&D facilities.
 They have their own infrastructure, dedicated shipping and receiving, data entry rooms, and sample storage facilities.
 Only specific trained workers operate in the production labs, spanning across various functions such as microbiology, molecular biology, sequencing, and novel PIPER-based diagnostics.

 Figure 1: The Applied Sciences team conducts and independent verification of a new assay that finds new information in live production samples.